 Dates and reason for each doctor visit, outpatient procedure and hospitalization

 Medication prescribed, date prescribed and date you quit taking it

 Any abnormal lab test results

 Yes, you can give approximate dates, but understand that there may be a follow-up interview from the insurance provider, who may also check with your doctors to confirm information.
 Nobody is going to fault you for being a few months off, or for forgetting that you were once prescribed eye drops four years ago.
 But outright lying, falsifying or willfully omitting information (like say cancer surgery or a heart attack) is a very, very bad idea.
 Even if you initially qualify for the individual health insurance policy, if it comes to light that you knowingly provided false information, you can be charged with fraud and subject to criminal and civil penalties.
-When it comes to health insurance quotes online (or off), honest is definitely the best policy.
+When it comes to shop for individual health insurance quotes online (or off), honest is definitely the best policy.